Our research projects

 Applied University of Karlsruhe, Prof. H. Körner; CERN project supervisor O. Keller

-Irtaza continued the development of an intuitive and easy-to-use graphical user interface foundation for an educational platform around the Timpeix3 pixel detector.
+Irtaza continued the software development of an intuitive and easy-to-use graphical user interface foundation for an educational platform around the Timpeix3 pixel detector.
 A streamlined and flexible user interaction design based on Jupyter Lab (implemented in Python) allows students to achieve a better understanding of nuclear and particle physics by performing experiments on radioactivity with a pixel detector.

 Mihaly Vadai (2017) Pixel detector bias supply and control using embedded multicore processors

 Queen Marry University of London, Prof. A. Alomany; CERN project supervisor O. Keller; CERN-THESIS-2017-370

 Mihaly simulated, tested and verified the electronics of a low footprint and low power high voltage bias supply and current monitor for pixelated silicon sensors.
 The design is based on the LT3905 integrated circuit and an XMOS multi-core processor.
 It is intended to be used in a battery-powered, mobile pixel detector device geared for educational settings.
 His thesis is available here.

 Ankatrin Kirchner (2017).
 Development and evaluation of a S'Cool LAB workshop on quadrupole ion traps.
 University of Freiburg, Prof. M. Schumacher